Machine-learning recovery of foreground wedge-removed 21-cm light cones for high-$z$ galaxy mapping: Simulations and Foreground Filtering

 \subsection{21-cm Brightness Temperature Fields}

 To train, validate, and test our network, we generated a suite of cosmological simulations of the 21-cm brightness temperature field ($\Delta T_{21}$) over a range of redshifts during the EoR.
 To generate these fields, we used the Python-wrapped version, \texttt{py21cmFAST}, of the semi-numerical cosmological simulation code \texttt{21cmFASTv3} (\citealt{21cmFAST_2010, Murray_2020_JOSS}).
 We generated two primary simulation databases; the first consisting of 21-cm brightness temperature fields evaluated at fixed redshifts (coeval-boxes), and the second consisting of 21-cm brightness temperature fields with light-cone effects (light-cones).
 We use the coeval-box database as a means of control to guide our intuition regarding our network's performance on the light-cone database, and to demonstrate an improvement in performance relative to GH21.
 Following GH21, we fix all of our simulations to have a spatial resolution of $\Delta x = 1.5$ cMpc.
 We set the dimensions of our coeval-box simulation volume to be $128\times128\times128$ voxels and our light-cone simulation volume to be $128\times128\times768$ voxels.
-We employ \texttt{21cmFAST}'s default astrophysical and cosmological parameter values when generating simulations.
+We employ \texttt{21cmFASTv3}'s default astrophysical and cosmological parameter values when generating simulations.
 Importantly, each simulation is generated from a different random seed, ensuring that the initial conditions of the cosmological density field are unique to each realization.
+It should be noted that \texttt{21cmFASTv3} uses the \cite{Parketal_v3} parameterization of galaxy properties, calibrated to high-$z$ UV luminosity functions.
+The details of our galaxy modeling will be described more in Section \ref{sec:4}.